GDHouser/USF_CTPE_Bootcamp_Unit_9.4_Statistics-Case-Study-Southern-Water-Corp/README.md

-This was a case study assignment to use Excel to perform a statistics case study of Southern Water Corp.
+This was a case study assignment to use Excel to perform a Descriptive Statistical case study of Southern Water Corp.

 Below is a link to the Excel file: